2. Material accounting policies (Contd.)

 Leases

 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116 "Leases".
-Identification of a lease requires significant judgement in assessing the lease term including anticipated renewals and the applicable discount rate.
+Identification of a lease requires significant judgement in assessing the terms and conditions of the arrangement including lease term, anticipated renewals and the applicable discount rate.

 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Company uses incremental borrowing rate.